sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 The designed test procedures are implemented, and a certain execution sequence for the tests has to be defined in order to run the set of test (usually according to priority).
 When the test platform and enviroment is set up, the test cases are run, executed, and evaluated.

-The objetive and goals of the text execution is:
+The objetive and goals of the test execution is:

 - Implementation, and definition of the expected results, and execution order and priority of the test cases.
 - develop test procedures, create test data, optionally preparing test hardeness and writting automating test scripts.